MrWillCom/awesome/README.md

 *   [DIYgod/RSSHub-Radar](https://github.com/DIYgod/RSSHub-Radar) - 🧡 Browser extension that simplifies finding and subscribing RSS and RSSHub

-*   [tvillarete/ipod-classic-js](https://github.com/tvillarete/ipod-classic-js) - An iPod Classic emulator that connects to Apple Music and Spotify.
+*   [tvillarete/ipod-classic-js](https://github.com/tvillarete/ipod-classic-js) - An iPod Classic simulator that connects to Apple Music and Spotify.
 Built with React & Styled Components

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.